 What is The Anxiety Solution?

-As the title suggests, this book is a solution or an ‘inspiring guide’ to reduce anxiety.
-This includes understanding why you’re anxious, techniques to help manage symptoms and the formula for achieving an overall happier you.
+As the title suggests, the book is a solution or an ‘inspiring guide’ to reducing anxiety.
+This includes understanding why you’re anxious, techniques to help manage symptoms, and the formula for achieving an overall happier you.
 The book has various sections: Exercises, scientific research, tips and tricks, example cases and personal insight.

 About the author

-Chloe Brotheridge is a clinical hypnotherapist and nutritionist who specialises in helping people who suffer from anxiety.
+Chloe Brotheridge is a clinical hypnotherapist and nutritionist who specialises in helping people suffering from anxiety.
 Chloe has her own practice in London and has helped hundreds of sufferers.
 During her teens, she suffered from severe anxiety and panic attacks.

 She also battled anxiety throughout university and in her job as a nutritionist for the NHS.
 She found herself juggling a heavy workload – working full-time, training and pushing for her own therapy practice.
 Her busyness accentuated stress and worry.
 It was a quote on the wall of a yoga studio which made Chloe take action – quitting her NHS role, putting her practice as priority, as well as seeking help.

 “What is anxiety trying to tell you?”